wp-plugins/woocommerce-product-search/README.txt

 Once you have installed the plugin, you just need to activate the plugin in order to enable it.

 = Configuration =
-WooCommerce Product Search will add a new submenu called "Cart Messages" under "YIT Plugins" menu.
+WooCommerce Product Search will add a new submenu called "Product Search" under "YIT Plugins" menu.
 Here you are able to configure all the plugin settings.

 == Installation ==

 1. Unzip the downloaded zip file.
 2. Upload the plugin folder into the `wp-content/plugins/` directory of your WordPress site.
-3. Activate `WooCommerce Product Search` from Plugins page
+3. Activate `WooCommerce Product Search` from Plugins page.

 == Frequently Asked Questions ==